lsu-ddem/pathways-site/content/3_Audio/0_BasicsOfSound/index.md

 | Copper   | 6420                     |
 | Space    | 0                        |

-Notice how sound waves travel faster through denser materials.
-For the purposes of this course, we will be using the speed of sound in air: 331 m/s.
+Notice how sound waves travel _faster through denser materials_.
+For the purposes of this course, we will be using the speed of sound in air: 331 m/s whenever we refer to the "speed of sound".

 In order to crate these waves something needs to create vibrations.
 This something could be an instrument, a voice, a speaker, or anything else.
 These vibrations cause the molecules in the air (or other medium) to vibrate as well; these molecules will then push into the ones next to them before moving back into their original position.
 When the molecules are close together the sound medium's density increases as shown in the image below: